marcop135/bullframe.css/README.md

 ### Start from an HTML5 snippet

-Add some HTML markup, and a bunch of JS polyfills from a JSDelivr CDN (html5shiv.js, respond.js, ie10-viewport-bug-workaround.js) if you need a wide cross-browser support.
+Add some HTML markup and two JS polyfills from the JSDelivr CDN (if you need a wide cross-browser support).

 #### IE8+ and old browsers (recommended)

-1. Improve the JS polyfills security via the `integrity` and `crossorigin` attributes.
+Improve the JS polyfills security via the `integrity` and `crossorigin` attributes.
 [Read more](https://stackoverflow.com/questions/32039568/what-are-the-integrity-and-crossorigin-attributes)
-2. Grid system ready (`.bf-container` class)

 ```html
 <!DOCTYPE html>